10 Beautiful Mountains In Japan (with Hiking Information)

 10. Mount Fuji

-Last and, of course, not least, but the best of all, Mount Fuji.
+Last and, of course, not least, but the best of all, is Mount Fuji.
 It is the highest mountain in Japan, reaching 3776 meters (12388 ft).
-This mountain holds the most value than any mountain in Japan regarding grace, individuality, and history.
+This mountain holds more value than any other mountain in Japan in terms of grace, individuality, and history.

 Mount Fuji Interesting Facts